hongshin/Java/notes/midterm.md

 7. Write down a Java program on the subsequent four pages to answer to the following two sub-problems.

-* Write a class StringTokenizer that has the following three interface methods (14 points)
+* Write a class `StringTokenizer` that has the following three interface methods (14 points)
   - `public StringTokenizer(String str, String delim) `
-     Constructs a string tokenizer for the specified string str.
-The characters in the delim argument are the delimiters for separating tokens.
+     Constructs a string tokenizer for the specified string `str`.
+The characters in the `delim` argument are the delimiters for separating tokens.
 Delimiter characters themselves will not be treated as tokens.
-Assume that str is not null and delim is neither null nor an empty string.
+Assume that `str` is not null and `delim` is neither null nor an empty string.

   - `public boolean hasMoreTokens()`
      tests if there are more tokens available from this tokenizer's string.
-If this method returns true, then a subsequent call to nextToken will return a token
+If this method returns true, then a subsequent call to `nextToken` will return a token

   - `public String nextToken()`
      returns the next token from this string tokenizer or return null if no token is available.